TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

   - `accept`: string https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept
   - `accept-encoding`: array of allowed encodings (a single encoding can also be passed as a string) https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding

+Experimental:

+- `customUserInteraction`: absolute path to a Javascript Common JS module, that exports a function with the signature `userInteraction: (page: Page) => Promise<void>`.
+For an example see below.
+Setting `customUserInteraction` cannot be set together with `scrollToBottom`.

 ### Returns

 - `network/data/bytes`: page weight in bytes